The Cornwall We Want

 a safer way

-by susie, over 4 years ago
+by susie, almost 6 years ago

 The reduced traffic and quieter lanes were wonderful.
 Older residents, small chilldren, pets and horse riders were all able to use the lanes safely.
 Suddenly we have a race track again with cars flying along with no regard for other users .